Fault Tolerant Quantum Error Mitigation: Results

 \subsection{Concatenation and Bounds on the Performance of FTQEM Repetition Code}

 Unlike in quantum error correction, FTQEM allows errors to accumulate.
 Thus, even when encoding for FTQEM is beneficial, it is not obvious that concatenation will improve things.
 Here, we prove a theoretical bound on the performance of FTQEM for the repetition code.
-Note that we assume that the circuit is measured at the end, and thus $Z$ errors at the end are inconsequential.

-We bound the logical error rate of an encoded circuit.
+We bound the logical error rates for a family of encoded circuits which consist of only transversal gates.
 We state the result here and provide the proof in Appendix \ref{appendix:proofThm}.
 This result shares similarities with the threshold theorem in fault-tolerant quantum error correction \cite{Aharonov_2008FaultTolQuantCompWithConstErrRate, preskill_1997faulttolerantQC}.
+The main difference is that, since we only perform error detection once at the end of the circuit in FTQEM, the FTQEM threshold is a function of the number of gates.
+We restrict the operations to $\mathcal{T}=$\{P$_0$, X, S, T, CX, CCX\}, where P$_0$ is the qubit ground state preparation and CCX is Toffoli.

 \begin{theorem} Let $\mathcal{C}$ be a $[d,k,d]$ repetition code.
-Let $t$ and $h$ denote the number of transversal and Hadamard gates, respectively.
-For an unencoded payload circuit consisting of $t+h$ gates, FTQEM can be used to reduce the logical error rate to arbitrary levels, provided that the probability of a physical failure is $p<\dfrac{1}{ec+1}$, where $c=t+3h$. \end{theorem}
+Let the operations be elements of $\mathcal{T}$.
+For an unencoded payload circuit consisting of $t$ total gates, FTQEM can be used to reduce the logical error rate to arbitrary levels, provided that the probability of a physical failure is $p<\dfrac{1}{et+1}$. \end{theorem}

+Since Toffoli is universal for reversible classical computation, Theorem \ref{thm:thresholdFTQEM} includes a set of quantum circuits that can generate any reversible classical computation.
+Theorem \ref{thm:thresholdFTQEM} can also be viewed from the perspective of how long we can delay checking the stabilizers of the code before too many errors accumulate.